-Digital Transformation Requires Cultural Change
+Digital Transformation Fails without Cultural Change

-Leaders often want to delay a change program because they want to first implement a new digital tool—they’ll deal with “people change” later.
-But the reality is that digital transformations don’t fail due to technology: 60% of organizations say that culture is the biggest barrier to digital transformation.
-Cultural barriers can take a variety of forms:
+Leaders implementing a digital transformation typically focus on the technology first, and push off “people change” to later.
+But digital transformations don’t fail due to technology: 60% of organizations say that culture is the biggest barrier to digital transformation.

 • Inadequate leadership skills and vision.
 Just 35% of organizations feel they have the leadership capabilities to successfully navigate a digital transformation, and 31% believe that leaders have a clear vision for how new technology is supposed to change the business.